Get to know the Campus Ministries Team!

 Helen M. Wolf, Ph.D.

 Helen M. Wolf, Ph.D. began her service as the Executive Director for Campus Ministries at The University of Scranton in July 2015.
 She oversees a comprehensive university-wide spiritual ministry program to students, including university Sunday worship experiences, spiritual formation, leadership development, sacramental preparation, vocational discernment, social justice experiences, global and domestic service trips, and other community-enhancing events within the Ignatian tradition.
-In her first year, Dr. Wolf chaired a new undertaking at The University of Scranton – In Solidarity With Syria, a community-wide initiative of educational programs, advocacy opportunities, and prayer activities developed to bring attention to the Syrian and broader global refugee crises.
+In her first year, Dr. Wolf chaired a new undertaking at The University of Scranton – In Solidarity With Syria (now known as The Refugee Solidarity Initiative), a community-wide initiative of educational programs, advocacy opportunities, and prayer activities developed to bring attention to the Syrian and broader global refugee crises.

 A native of Brooklyn, New York, Dr. Wolf taught elementary/high school religion in the Brooklyn Diocese for 15 years.
 From there, Helen served at The College of New Rochelle, a Catholic college in Westchester county, New York for 14 years as the Director of Campus Ministry for the College’s Westchester and five New York City campuses.